What dress should the bride’s mother wear? What does the mother of the groom wear? If your child is getting married I’ve got tips to help!

 There’s been some unspoken rule over the years that mothers, especially of the groom, just need to pick something beige and boring so as not to make a scene.

 If you’re trying to find a “safe” shade, there are lots!
 Start with the bride’s color scheme and choose a color that works well for you and that will make you feel beautiful.
+If you’re wanting to find a neutral shade to work think gray, black, navy, or even a soft pink.

 This may be their day, but it’s a big day for you too!
 Find a dress that you feel comfortable and beautiful in and sit back and enjoy the experience!